-The FhirPath library did not support polymorphism yet, so all the search parameters defined with an expression of Resource.kyz - for example Resource.meta.lastUpdated - did not work correctly.
-We have changed the expression to have just the kyz part - for example meta.lastUpdated.
+The FhirPath library did not support polymorphism yet, so all the search parameters defined with an expression of Resource.expression to have just the <xyz> part - for example meta.lastUpdated.

 StructureDefinition.ext-context (R4 only)

 The FhirPath expression ended on a BackboneElement that cannot be indexed.
 Changed to the expression StructureDefinition.context.where(type='element').expression.